blindnet-io/product-management/user-stories/US-08-Data-Consumer-interface.md

 **because** I want to save time and effort

-## US-07-08-14 - other (not part of interface per se)
+## US-08-XX - other (not part of interface per se)

 **As a** developper from an Organization, using blindnet devkit

-**I want to** be able to configure which requests are processed automatically, and which are processed using human validation (Privacy Computation Engine gives a recommendation but a human - Data Consumer/DPO accepts or rjects it)
+**I want to** be able to configure which requests / which demands (inside a request containing multiple demands) are processed automatically, and which are processed using human validation (Privacy Computation Engine gives a recommendation but a human - Data Consumer/DPO accepts or rjects it)

 **because** some of the requests can be processed automatically, some others cannot and need human validation